dfir-iris/iris-web/architecture.md

 This layer handles persistence.
 It should be the only layer with knowledge of the database engine.

+Forbidden imports in this layer:

+* `from app.business`, as the business layer should call the persistence layer (not the other way around)

 ### models

 The description of all objects handled by IRIS `business` layer and persisted through `datamgt`.